ansible/community-docs/integration_tests_quick_start_guide.rst

 This section covers the following cases:

 - There are no integration tests for a collection / group of modules in a collection at all.
-- You are adding a new module and you want to cover it.
+- You are adding a new module and you want to include integration tests.
-- You want to cover a module that already exists but integration tests for the module are missed.
+- You want to add integration tests for a module that already exists without integration tests.

 In other words, there are currently no tests for a module regardless of whether the module exists or not.